 Watermelon Peperomia Care is essential if you want to maintain its beautiful watermelon-like leaves marked with silver and dark green stripes!

-Watermelon peperomia is one of the most popular species of Peperomia genus.
+Watermelon peperomia is one of the most popular species of the Peperomia genus.
 The reason behind this name is the silver-green stripes on the fleshy foliage, giving it a resemblance to the rind of a watermelon.
 It is commonly grown as a houseplant in containers.
 Continue reading to learn more about Watermelon Peperomia Care!

 Other Names: Peperomia argyreia (Scientific Name), Watermelon Begonia